Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: Notable mandirs

 The founder of BAPS, Shastriji Maharaj, built the first mandir in Bochasan, Gujarat, which led the organisation to be known as "Bochasanwasi" (of Bochasan).

 The organisation's second mandir was built in Sarangpur, which also hosts a seminary for BAPS swamis.

 The mandir in Gondal was constructed around the Akshar Deri, the cremation memorial of Gunatitanand Swami, who is revered as a manifestation of Aksharbrahman.

 Shastriji Maharaj constructed his last mandir on the banks of the River Ghela in Gadhada, where Swaminarayan resided for the majority of his adult life.

 Yogiji Maharaj constructed the mandir in the Shahibaug section of Ahmedabad, which remains the site of the international headquarters of the organisation.

 Under the leadership of Pramukh Swami Maharaj, over 25 additional shikharbaddha mandirs have been built across Gujarat and other regions of India and abroad.

 As a consequence of the Indian emigration patterns, mandirs have been constructed in Africa, Europe, North America, and the Asia-Pacific region.
 The BAPS mandir in Neasden, London was the first traditional Hindu mandir built in Europe.
 The organisation has six shikharbaddha mandir's in North America in the metro areas of Houston, Chicago, Atlanta, Toronto, Los Angeles, and in the New Jersey suburb of Robbinsville Township, near Trenton, New Jersey.

-BAPS has constructed two large temple complexes dedicated to Swaminarayan called Swaminarayan Akshardham, in New Delhi and Gandhinagar, Gujarat, which in addition to a large stone-carved mandir has exhibitions that explain Hindu traditions and Swaminarayan history and values.
+BAPS has constructed three large temple complexes dedicated to Swaminarayan called Swaminarayan Akshardham in New Delhi, Gandhinagar, Gujarat, and Robbinsville, New Jersey, which in addition to a large stone-carved mandir has exhibitions that explain Hindu traditions and Swaminarayan history and values.

-BAPS is constructing a Hindu stone temple in the Middle East, in Abu Dhabi, the capital city of United Arab Emirates, on 55,000 square metres of land.
-Projected to be completed by 2021, and open to people of all religious backgrounds, the Indian Prime Minister Narendra Modi participated in the foundation stone-laying ceremony in the UAE, which is home to over three million people of Indian origin.
+BAPS Hindu Mandir Abu Dhabi is a temple in the Middle East, in the capital city of United Arab Emirates, on 55,000 square metres of land and open to people of all religious backgrounds.
+The Indian Prime Minister Narendra Modi participated in the foundation stone-laying ceremony (2018) in the UAE, which is home to over three million people of Indian origin.
+It was inaugurated on 14 January 2024 by the Indian Prime Minister.